Weak Voice? Singing Like A Whisper? Strengthen Your Vocals Now!

 This is because if the vocal cords are weak to start with, we need to be more careful when singing or doing vocal warmup exercises, in order to avoid causing any damage to our voice during these exercises.

-If you already know what a 'Lip Trill' is, we can try out some basic vocal training exercises using these few chord notes:
+Check out the section on ‘Lip Trills’ in order to find out more about this exercise, if you have not already done so.
+If you already know what a ‘Lip Trill’ is, we can try out some basic vocal training exercises using these few chord notes:

 Another useful voice training exercise to strengthen a weak voice would be for us to sing this syllable: "Gi"!
 We can sing this syllable, using the notes that we used for the 'Lip Trill' exercise above, i.e. 'Doh Mi Sol Mi Doh'.